blobfysh/gatsby-lootcord-web/content/guides/clans/index.md

 - `t-clan promote <@user>` - Promotes a member in your clan to a higher rank.
 - `t-clan demote <@user>` - Demotes a member in your clan to a lower rank.
-- `t-clan upgrade` - Used to upgrade the clan
+- `t-clan upgrade` - Used to upgrade the clan.
+- `t-clan repair` - Repair the clan using materials.

 [[info]]
 | The `promote`, `demote` and `kick` commands can be used with the number from the clan member list.
 This is useful if you're trying to demote or kick a user who is in your clan but doesn't share a server with you.